Our policies and procedures

 The Queensland Government collects and manages personal information held in government in accordance with Information Privacy Act 2009.
 The primary intent of the legislation is to protect the personal information collected and used in the delivery of government services and the conduct of government business.

 The Open Data Strategy refers to the department’s plan to deliver the Queensland Government’s Open Data Initiative, which the department is responsible for leading.
-The Government’s commitment to open data is outlined in the Queensland Government Open Data Policy Statement.
+The Government’s commitment to open data is outlined in the Queensland Government Open Data Policy Statement (PDF, 404KB).

 Queensland Government Enterprise Architecture (QGEA)